aNNiMON/aNNiMON/README.md

 ### Hi there, I'm aNNiMON!

-I love 💻 programming, :headphones: music, :art: art, :runner: running, :thinking: learning and :speaking_head: sharing knowledge.
+I love 💻 programming, :octocat: open source, :headphones: music, :art: art, :runner: running, :thinking: learning and :speaking_head: sharing knowledge.

 I'm the founder of [annimon.com](https://annimon.com/) — a Russian-language 10+ years old site where you can share your programming knowledge and learn something new.